MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/copilot-email-enable.md

 # Enable Copilot to draft emails

 Agents can draft emails faster with Copilot.
-You can enable agents to use Copilot to draft emails in the Copilot side pane or inline from the rich text editor.
+Agents can draft emails in the Copilot side pane or inline from the rich text editor.

 ## Prerequisites

 - [Enable data movement across regions](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) in Power Platform admin center if your environment doesn't have United States, India, Australia, and United Kingdom as the geography for data processing and storage.
 - [Opt in to AI terms to continue with Copilot setup](configure-copilot-features.md#opt-in-to-continue-with-copilot-setup) in Customer Service admin center.

-## Regional availability
+## Region availability

-The draft an email feature is available in the Copilot help pane and rich text editor by default in the United States, India, Australia, and United Kingdom.
-You don't have to enable the draft an email feature in these regions.
+The draft an email feature is enabled by default in the Copilot help pane and rich text editor by default in the United States, India, Australia, and United Kingdom.
 For other regions, you must perform the steps in the following sections for Copilot to assist agents with composing emails.

 ## Enable knowledge sources for Copilot to draft emails

-By default, using knowledge sources to draft emails is disabled.
+By default, the option to use knowledge sources to draft emails is disabled.
 If you want Copilot to use knowledge articles or trusted websites to draft emails, you must [enable knowledge sources for Copilot](copilot-enable-help-pane.md#enable-knowledge-base).

 ## Enable draft an email in the rich text editor